kiwiozy/NCC/scripts/reimport/README.md

 ### ⚠️ Destructive Operations:
 - **Phase 2 (Delete)** is **DESTRUCTIVE** - always create backup first!
-- **Phase 6 (Documents)** deletes old S3 files after copying
 - **Always test with dry-run first!**
+- S3 files are NOT modified (documents and images remain in place)

+### 🚀 Performance:
+- **Full import: ~70 seconds** (vs. 1 hour 20 minutes with API)
+- **100% offline** - No FileMaker server required
+- **Reliable** - No network timeouts or API limits

 ### 🔒 Security:
 - Never commit `.env` to Git
-- Rotate FileMaker password if exposed
+- FileMaker credentials no longer needed for import
 - Use IAM roles for S3 in production

 ### 💾 Backups:
-- Phase 0 creates automatic database backup
+- Phase 0 can create automatic database backup (optional)
-- S3 backup can be enabled (currently commented out)
+- S3 backup not needed (files not modified)
-- JSON backups created in `backups/` directory
+- Excel files serve as data backup
 - See [BACKUP_SYSTEM.md](../../docs/FileMaker/BACKUP_SYSTEM.md) for restore procedures

 ---